vol-dev/vdo.ninja/phone2webcam.md

 ## How to use

-1. Bring your OBS.Ninja 'view' link into OBS.
+1. Bring your VDO.Ninja 'view' link into OBS.
 Drag and drop the link into a scene, and resize it to fit.
 Make sure OBS has audio control
 2. Take your scene and make it the 'program' output in OBS if in studio mode.
 3. On the main UI press "Start Virtual Camera"
 4. Open your 3rd party program and choose "OBS-Camera" as a Video input